junon10/linux-backup-script/README.md

 ## Limitations
 - Does not copy files directly, only folders containing the files.
-- No built-in assistant for restoring incremental rsync backups.
-- Invalid file names may cause backup errors.
 - Backups cannot be made from Linux system files to a Windows partition (NTFS, EXFAT, FAT32, or FAT).
 Use Linux file systems like ext4 or btrfs instead.
 However, NTFS can still be used for common file copies with mirror backups.
 - The tar incremental backup does not remove files that might have been deleted from the source.